brorarangers/brorarangers.github.io/_posts/2017-10-29-cattachs-lotto.md

 All in all it sounds like a great way to blow our Cattachs Lotto win ... apart from two things.
 We need to 'Get Our Game On' first.
 We will need to [download our Standing Order form from here](/lotto/), and we've already got a game away to Forres that Saturday.

 El Clasico will need to wait, and we'll need to come up with another way to enjoy our Lotto win.

+How would you spend the Cattachs Lotto Jackpot?